popeindustries/buddy/README.md

 #### Inline environment variables?

-All references to `process.env.*` variables are automatically inlined in *js* source files.
+All references to `process.env.*` variables are automatically inlined in *JS* source files.
 In addition to all the system variables set before build, the following special variables are set *during* build:

 - **`RUNTIME`**: current runtime for browser code (value `browser` or `server`)
 - **`BUDDY_{LABEL or INDEX}_INPUT`**: input filepath(s) for target identified with `LABEL` or `INDEX` (value `filepath` or `filepath,filepath,...` if multiple inputs)